Step 4 – Catching the Ox

 In other words, we go from casual, relaxed observation of long or short breaths to a more focused awareness of the entire body of each in and out breath.
 But we remain relaxed and drop tension whenever it arises.

-It is important, however, that we dwell with patience in each of these stages before moving on.
-We need to sit in Present Moment Awareness a while before we can cut off the inner chatter and we need to sit in Silent Present Moment Awareness for a while before we start watching the long and short breaths and it is very important to maintain that practice for a long time before paying full sustained attention to each in and out breath.
+It is important that we dwell with patience in each of these stages before moving on.
+We need to sit in Present Moment Awareness a while before we can cut off the inner chatter and we need to sit in Silent Present Moment Awareness for a while before we start watching the long and short breaths and Venerable Ajahn Brahm counsels us that it is very important to maintain that practice for a long time before paying full sustained attention to each in and out breath.

 These stages are not the end of the Buddha’s meditation but until they are mastered, there is no reason to learn anything further.

 We are summarizing his explanations of the Buddha’s teachings as set forth in detail in Mindfulness, Bliss and Beyond.
 To practice generosity and to express gratitude to this modern day Buddha, click here.